 If you fit your teaching to the pupil in front of you, as an experienced teacher can, then that is the way to go, in my opinion.
 If binary arguments persist, then the fiery debates will continue without compensatory routes being considered.

 Plan help based on the pupil, rather than pick a programme for everyone.
 However, the Sound-Write programme would be ideal for the less experienced as it has clear teaching protocols.
 Once the newly qualified become familiar with it, then judgements can be made, based on experience and designed to fit pupil profiles more precisely, depending on error analysis and the stage they are at in literacy.

 Thank you so much for your time!

-Jane was being interviewed by Michael Thomas, head of the Centre for Educational Neuroscience.
+Jane was being interviewed by Michael Thomas, Director of the Centre for Educational Neuroscience.

 - Reading in the Brain by Stanilas Dehaene.

 - Proust and the Squid by Maryanne Wolf

 - English Spellings, A Lexicon by David Philpot et al. (Sounds-Write based)